opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ## Firmware update

-The `UpdateService` resource contains methods for installing new firmware managed by the service.
-It is recommended that services support both styles of performing firmware updates: the "push" method performed with a `POST` operation to the URI specified by the `MultipartHttpPushUri` propertu, and a "pull" method performed with the `SimpleUpdate` action.
-For the full schema definition, see the `UpdateService` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).
-See the "Update service" clause of the [*Redfish Specification*](#dsp0266) for additional details.
+See the "Update service" clause of the [*Redfish Specification*](#dsp0266) for additional details regarding firmware update operations.

 To retrieve information about the supported update methods, perform a `GET` operation on the `UpdateService` resource: